-This course is taken by many students with different backgrounds and interests.
-Therefore the course provides a way for students who are not too interested (yet?) to do some work and get the grade that they need, but it also provides ways for more advanced or interested students to do more work and challenge themselves, sometimes via the LHW mechanism.
-Continue reading for more details, and remember to contact your TA or your Professor if you have any doubts or any questions.
+This course is taken by many students with different backgrounds and interests (see page 6).
+Therefore the course provides a way for students who are not too interested (yet?) to do some work and get the grade that they need, but it also provides ways for more advanced or interested students to challenge themselves, sometimes via the LHW mechanism.
+Continue reading on the next pages for more details, and remember to contact your TA or your Professor if you have any doubts or any questions.